Aldaramadani/SmartResume/README.md

 This project is licensed under the [LICENSE](LICENSE).

-Currently, some models in this project were previously trained with third-party detectors.
 We plan to explore and replace them with models under more permissive licenses to enhance user-friendliness and flexibility.

+## Important Notice

+Due to open-source compliance requirements, this codebase is a refactored version.
+The internal PDF parsing and OCR components cannot be published.
+We have replaced them with open-source alternatives, and some features may not be fully compatible with the original implementation.
+The following features are pending optimization:

+1. **Avoid loading models on every call, support vLLM deployment** - Optimize model loading mechanism to avoid repeated loading and support vLLM deployment calls
+2. **Watermarked and corrupted PDF parsing via OCR pipeline** - Use OCR pipeline for parsing watermarked or corrupted PDF files
+3. **Simpler API interface** - Simplify API calls to improve usability

 ## Acknowledgments